Matrix-io9/PinBall/README.md

 ## Claim an Issue

 Comment on the issue.
 In case of no activity on the issue even after 2 days, the issue will be reassigned.
-If you have difficulty approaching the issue, feel free to ask on our slack channel.
+If you have difficulty approaching the issue, feel free to ask.

 ## Communication